techidaily/site-ai-video-translation/source/_posts/how-to-convert-video-voice-to-text-online-for-free-in-2024.md

 ![Kapwing](https://images.wondershare.com/virbo/article/best-10-free-video-translators-to-mitigate-translation-risks-9.jpg)

-[Kapwing](https://www.kapwing.com/tools/translate)allows you to instantly translate videos with just a few clicks.
+[Kapwing](https://www.kapwing.com/tools/translate) allows you to instantly translate videos with just a few clicks.
 It is easy and doesn’t require any software to be installed onto your computer.
 Moreover, Kapwing also translates in over 70+ languages so it is highly unlikely that your language won’t be present in the list.

 However, with video translations, you also get highly accurate translated subtitles.
 The software also grants you a fully-working video editing tool so you can add future touch-ups and enjoy them to the fullest.